An improved estimator of Shannon entropy with applications to systems with memory: Entropy estimator

 The new estimator is requested to satisfy the condition $\sum_{b_{i}^{(n)}\in \MS} \hat {p}(b_i^{(n)})=\sum_{b_{i}^{(n)}\in \MS} p(b_i^{(n)})$.
 From Eq.~\eqref{eq:corrected_p} and using the normalization condition of the MLE estimator, one finds that

-represents the total probability for the occurrence of the blocks observed in $S$. $\sum_{b_{i}^{(n)}\in \MS} p(b_{i}^{(n)})_n<1$ implies that there exist unseen blocks in the data and this is an error source for the estimation of $H_n$.
+represents the total probability for the occurrence of the blocks observed in $S$. $\sum_{b_{i}^{(n)}\in \MS} p(b_{i}^{(n)})<1$ implies that there exist unseen blocks in the data and this is an error source for the estimation of $H_n$.

-Again, as the exact values of $p(b_{i}^{(n)})$ are not know, Eq.~\eqref{eq:Cn} can not be used to compute $\hat{C}_n$ for a given sequence $S$.
+Again, as the exact values of $p(b_{i}^{(n)})$ are not known, Eq.~\eqref{eq:Cn} can not be used to compute $\hat{C}_n$ for a given sequence $S$.
 The Good-Turing estimator \cite{good} can be used as an estimate for the sample coverage,

 where $N_1^{(n)}$ is the number of blocks of size $n$ that appear only once in the sequence $\MS$.
 Substituting Eq.~\eqref{eq:corrected_p} into Eq.~\eqref{eq:eHT} and using Eq.~\eqref{eq:Ccs}, one finds the Chao-Shen entropy estimator